Usage guide: Intune client continuity

 Create diagnostics reports for non-compliant devices

-If the device is now synchronized with Intune, it is checked to make sure it is compliant with Intune policies.
+If the device is now synchronized with Intune, it is checked to ensure compliance with Intune policies.

 This is then written to an ITSM ticket.